-- CentOS 7 or Red Hat 7 environment.
-The instructions below are set up for CentOS 7, but you can read the installation guide for additional instructions
+- Red Hat 7 environment.
+The instructions below are set up for Red Hat 7, but you can read the installation guide for additional instructions

 - go version 1.13+

 - buildah 1.14.9+

 - git

 Setup

 1. On your system, be sure you have installed the requirements.
 You can do so with the following commands: